 8th February 2014

-WET and mild - it looks as if this could be an early flowering season down here - so far we have had little in the way of frosts.
-As usual this year we'll be offering an even wider range of auriculas.
+WET and mild - an early flowering season down here with very little in the way of frosts.
+As usual this year we've been able to offer an even wider range of auriculas.
 Our online catalogue lists only available plants, and is updated every week as cultivars sell out and others become big enough to leave home.
 We are constantly adding to our Plant Heritage National Collections, and steadily able to share more of the off-spring to pay for their keep!
+Don't leave it until next spring to order plants - the best goes early.....

 WE can post our latest printed catalogue - which also includes cultivation advice - if you send £2.50 to Pop's Plants, Pop's Cottage, Barford Lane, Downton, Salisbury, Wiltshire SP5 3PZ.